ryangeyer01/highland-house-website/README.md

 CSS file needs better organization.
 Ask me what I mean by this if you don't understand Cards are not styling correctly.
 This is important to correct.

-Overall doing a great job guys!!!
+Overall doing a great job guys!!!!